GlTF: Derivative formats

-On August 10, 2015, 3D Tiles, now a proposed OGC Community Standard, built on glTF to add a spatial data structure, metadata, and declarative styling for streaming massive heterogeneous 3D geospatial datasets.
+3D Tiles, an OGC Community Standard, builds on glTF to add a spatial data structure, metadata, and declarative styling for streaming massive heterogeneous 3D geospatial datasets.

 VRM, a model format for VR, is built on the .glb format.
 It is a 3D humanoid avatar specification and file format.

 Software ecosystem

 Khronos maintains the glTF Sample Viewer for viewing glTF assets.
 Khronos also maintains the glTF Validator for validating if 3D models conform to the glTF specification.

+Khronos maintains a glTF Compressor tool to interactively optimize and fine-tune compression settings for glTF assets using KTX 2.0 textures.

 glTF loaders are in open-source WebGL engines including PlayCanvas, Three.js, Babylon.js, Cesium, PEX, xeogl, and A-Frame.
 The Godot game engine supports and recommends the glTF format, with both import and export support.

 Open-source glTF converters are available from COLLADA, FBX, and OBJ.
 Assimp can import and export glTF.